Extended drawing for artists and makers

 Are there any other costs?
 Is there anything I need to bring?

-Standard art materials are provided for work in studio.
-You should provide your own sketchbook, ideas and reference materials such as sketches and photographs.
+Standard art materials are provided.
+You may be asked to and provide your own sketchbook, ideas and reference materials such as sketches and photographs.
+Please note this course is exempt from our refunds and transfers policy.

 When I've finished, what course can I do next?

-You may want to go on to further advanced or long courses such as: City Lit fine art course; City Lit sculpture course; Developing art practice; Contemporary painting studio; Cultural studies for creative practitioners.
+You may want to go on to further advanced or long courses such as: City Lit Fine Art course; City Lit sculpture course; Developing Art Practice; Contemporary Painting Studio; Contemporary Practice Personal Project

 In addition to our expanding range of advanced long courses, you will find a new and growing range of professional practice workshops in the school of Visual Arts (from October 2020), aimed at providing support, skills and context, and developing communities of practice.
 These workshops can be taken individually, according to need or interest, or as complementary components of a modular course, which you design for yourself; either way, they are there to provide you with the skills, knowledge and connections you need to take your advanced creative practice forward.